 Business Law I

 Introduction to the American legal system, the judicial process, the social and ethical implications of law, and the rules governing those who formulate and interpret the law.
 Study includes the steps involved in a civil lawsuit and alternative methods for settling disputes.
 Additional topics include an overview of tort and criminal law, an in-depth study of the function, nature, and elements of contract law, and a presentation of the laws regulating international business and intellectual property.
-3 Credits (3 Lecture - 0 Lab) Corequisite(s): MGT115.
+3 Credits (3 Lecture) Prerequisite(s): ENL111.

 Business Law II

 Continued examination of contract law, with a study of selected sections of the Uniform Commercial Code.
 Concepts covered include the requirements of sales contracts and how they are formed; sales warranties and product liability; rights and liabilities of parties to commercial paper; and the forming of, transfer of, and discharge of negotiable instruments.
 Additional topics include the laws regulating real and personal property, agency law, and laws applicable to business organizations.
-(Formerly MGT241) 3 Credits (3 Lecture - 0 Lab) Prerequisite(s): MGT301.
+3 Credits (3 Lecture) Prerequisite(s): MGT301.
+As needed.

 Electronic Commerce for Business

 Application of knowledge and skills acquired in other courses to issues and concepts that arise from the expanding role of information technology and infrastructure in business.
 Discussion covers the increasing role that technology plays in the effective marketing and delivery of goods and services through the electronic channels.
 Additional topics cover issues involving marketing, site design, security, business models, innovation and the future of e-commerce.
 Lecture, case study, team projects and independent research are used.
-(Formerly MGT210) 3 Credits (3 Lecture - 0 Lab) Prerequisite(s): CSC124 and MKT240.
+3 Credits (3 Lecture) Prerequisite(s): CSC124 and MKT240.
 (Science, Technology and Society)

-Introduction to ethical decision making in business and the moral principles and standards that are available to guide behavior in the world of business.
-Course work explores the impact of individual value systems on decision making and stakeholders; investigates and develops both normative and descriptive ethical decision making frameworks; analyzes ethical issues that business managers face in formulating policies about employees, customers, products, society, technology, and the environment; describes how organizations can influence the ethical behavior of their members; examines the interaction between science, technology, and society; and analyzes the impact of technology on the employment experiences of members of society, on industry and the economy, and on international business.
-3 Credits (3 Lecture - 0 Lab) Prerequisite(s): MGT110 and MGT301 and MKT240 or MGT105 and MGT301 and MKT240 or MGT115 and MGT301 and MKT240.
+Ethical decision making in business.
+Moral principles and standards that guide behavior in the world of business, including value systems, normative and descriptive ethical decision making frameworks and issues in formulating policies about employees, customers, products, society, technology, and the environment.
+Influence of organizations on ethical behavior.
+Impact of technology on the employment experiences of members of society, on industry and the economy, and on international business.
+3 Credits (3 Lecture) Prerequisite(s): ENL111.
 (Science, Technology and Society)

-Principles of purchasing, materials, and supply management, with emphasis on the importance of these principles in the development of quality products and services and to profitable relations with suppliers, employees, and customers.
+Introduction to the principles of purchasing, materials, and supply management.
+Emphasis on the importance of these principles in developing quality products and services and in creating profitable relations with suppliers, employees, and customers.
 Areas of study include quality, price, supplier selection, outsourcing, purchasing services, information flows, legal aspects, purchasing procedures and strategies, and international purchasing.
-3 Credits (3 Lecture - 0 Lab) Prerequisite(s): MGT115 and MGT116 and MGT231 or MGT115 and MGT116 and MGT360 or MGT115 and MGT216 and MGT231 or MGT115 and MGT216 and MGT360 or MGT115 and MGT216 and MGT301.
+3 Credits (3 Lecture) Prerequisite(s): MGT115.
 As needed.